5th Special Forces Group (United States): Fighting on horseback

 Members of ODA 595, part of Task Force Dagger, and Afghan forces ride into northern Afghanistan in October 2001 on horseback.

 Once they arrived in-country, the Northern Alliance troops provided the US forces with horses, the only suitable transportation for the difficult mountainous terrain of Northern Afghanistan.
 Only ODA 595 commander Capt.
 Mark D. Nutsch had any significant experience on horseback, but all readily accepted.
 Capt.
 Will Summers, Special Forces team leader, said "It was as if The Jetsons had met The Flintstones."
 The last U.S. Army unit to receive horseback training had been the 28th Cavalry in 1943 and the ODA teams were the first U.S. soldiers to ride horses into battle since 16 January 1942, when the U.S. Army's 26th Cavalry Regiment charged an advanced guard of the 14th Japanese Army as it advanced from Manila.
 The Afghan horses were all stallions and tended to fight one another which made riding especially difficult for those still learning.
 They rode trails alongside cliffs which dropped off nearly 1000 ft, often at night.
 During the next few weeks they traveled 10 to 30 km per day.

-A stallion ridden by Summers was especially strong and spirited.
 During one especially harrowing ride off of a high mountain pass, zig-zagging down multiple switch-backs, his horse took his own lead and leaped straight down the mountainside.
-Galloping down the cliffside, Summers was barely able to stay in the saddle but, miraculously, he and his horse made it down the entire way intact.
-As General Dostum and the others caught up, the General looked at him somewhat strangely before saying Summers was the "finest horseman he has ever seen".
-The appellation stuck and afterward he was known as "the bravest horseman in all of Afghanistan".
+Galloping down the cliffside, Summers was barely able to stay in the saddle.He and his horse made it down the entire way intact.
+As General Dostum and the others caught up, the General looked at him somewhat strangely, before saying Summers was the "finest horseman he has ever seen".
+The name stuck and afterward he was known as "The bravest horseman in all of Afghanistan".

 Captain Nutsch soon requested replacements for the traditional small, hard, wooden saddles used by the Afghanistan soldiers.
 He specified a supply of lightweight saddles, either McClellan or Australian-style, suitable for the smaller Afghan horses.
 A supply of saddles was air-dropped in mid-November.
 A picture of the soldiers on horseback was shown by Defense Secretary Donald Rumsfeld during a news conference on 15 November 2001.
 When sculptor Douwe Blumberg saw it, he was struck by the image and later created what became the only public sculpture to commemorate special forces, America's Response Monument.